-Thanks so much for visiting the Future Female series.
-The series is building an inspiring community of women who are tearing up the rulebook to tackle every day gender equality.
+Thanks so much for visiting the Future Female platform.
+We are building an inspiring community of women who have something important to say about every day equality.
 Women like you who are projecting your positive actions and behaviours to be and inspire the Future Female we would all love to see in the world.

-Every day action includes how we speak to women and girls as well as how women and girls are treated.
-And just as important, how we act and speak around men and boys.
-As a mum of a boy, I feel a huge responsibility to bring up the male I wish to see in the world: a boy who knows the value of girls and women, of how he should treat girls and how he should speak to them.
+My personal every day action includes how I act and speak around men and boys.
+As a mum of a boy, I feel a huge responsibility and duty to bring up the male I wish to see in the world.
+A boy who knows the value of girls and women, of how to act and speak to girls and women.
 A boy who understands that body image should not define a woman.
-We are human, gender should not define us.
+A boy who understand first we are human, and that gender should not define us.

 Around the same time I listened to the award-winning speech “We Should All Be Feminists” by Chimamanda Nygozi Adichie.

 Adichie said her own definition of a feminist is a man or a woman who says,

 “Yes, there’s a problem with gender as it is today and we must fix it, we must do better.”

 This speech was the call to action needed and a must watch.
 To view you can find it archived in the community section of this blog.